Ezs377/Programming-notes/Markdown language.md

 [My Github page][1]

-The code is avaialble so you can see what is going on
+The code is available so you can see what is going on

 [1]: https://github.com/Ezs377/Programming-notes (Github page)